Gordi42/fridom/docs/source/tutorials/using_models/state_and_initial_conditions.rst

             # Create the state vector
             z = sw.State(mset)

-            # Add 1.0 to the u field variable
+            # Add 1.0 to the u scalar field
             z.u += 1.0

-In both cases, 1.0 is added to the u field variable.
+In both cases, 1.0 is added to the u scalar field.
-While the attribute approach is a bit shorter and therefore quicker to write, it requires that the field variables in the state vector are defined as properties.
+While the attribute approach is a bit shorter and therefore quicker to write, it requires that the scalar fields in the state vector are defined as properties.
-Later in this tutorial, we will see how to add custom field variables to the state vector.
+Later in this tutorial, we will see how to add custom scalar fields to the state vector.
 These will not be defined as properties and can only be accessed via the dictionary approach.

-Now that you know how to access the field variables in the state vector, you can use the methods learned in the previous tutorial to modify the state vector as needed.
+Now that you know how to access the scalar fields in the state vector, you can use the methods learned in the previous tutorial to modify the state vector as needed.
-Additionally, there are methods you can apply to the state vector that will be executed on all its field variables.
+Additionally, there are methods you can apply to the state vector that will be executed on all its scalar fields.
-This can be particularly useful in cases where you want to add two state vectors, square all field variables, apply a Fourier transform to all fields, and so on:
+This can be particularly useful in cases where you want to add two state vectors, square all scalar fields, apply a Fourier transform to all fields, and so on:

 .. code-block:: python
     :caption: State vector operations